 You also may have cause to bring a cancer lawsuit against the company or companies making the hair relaxer products you used.
 The best way to find out is to speak with an attorney who has experience handling cases like yours.
 Your lawyer will need strong negotiating skills to obtain the full amount of compensation you deserve in a settlement.
 Having an attorney who is also a powerful litigator is important because your case may end up in court.

 Data From a Recent Study of Women’s Use of Hair Products and Cancer

 Research indicates there may be a correlation between frequent use of hair relaxers and cancer.
-A recent study by scientists at the National Institute of Environmental Health Sciences, called the Sister Study, collected data about cancer risks for women whose sister had breast cancer 1.
+A recent study by scientists at the National Institute of Environmental Health Sciences, called the Sister Study, collected data about cancer risks for women whose sister 1.
 Part of the information gathered relates to types of hair products the women used, including hair relaxers.
 The study included over 50,000 women and covered a period of 6 years.
 It sought participants from a diverse set of backgrounds, including a racially diverse cohort.
 As a result, researchers were able to gather a larger volume of data on products used by women of color.

 A related study pulled from data collected in the Sister Study, but used a more focused group of women.
 The goal was to examine incidences of uterine cancer.
 This group of close to 34,000 women were between ages 35-74 and researchers followed up with them for 11 years to collect data over a longer period than the original Sister Study.

 What Does the Hair Relaxer and Cancer Study Show?

 Finding the Link Between Uterine Cancer and Hair Relaxers